Warehouse: Songs and Stories

-Warehouse: Songs and Stories is the sixth and final studio album by punk rock band Hüsker Dü, originally released by Warner Bros.
-Records as a double album on two vinyl LPs.
-The band dissolved following the tour in support of its release, in part due to disagreements between songwriters Bob Mould and Grant Hart over the latter's drug use.
+Warehouse: Songs and Stories is the sixth and final studio album by American punk rock band Hüsker Dü, released by Warner Bros.
+Records on January 19, 1987, as a double album on two vinyl LPs.

+Background

+The band dissolved following the tour in support of its release, in part due to disagreements between songwriters Bob Mould and Grant Hart over the latter's drug use and the loss of their manager David Savoy from suicide in February 1987.
 This album, along with Candy Apple Grey, showcases the increasing maturity of Mould and Hart's writing—a change which alienated some long-time fans.
 This album is also known for its battle between the two songwriters, with Mould famously telling Hart that he would never have more than half of the songs on a Hüsker Dü album.